 This is THE question that will help determine what your options are for your special needs guest.

-**Employees of Kings Island CAN’T ASSUME what your needs are, so you need to ask and offer as much information as possible.
+**The employees at Kings Island CAN’T ASSUME what your needs are.
+You need to ask and offer as much information as possible.

 Before You Visit Kings Island With a Special Needs Guest